Anurag-30/knowledge-base/05-PostgresSql/Querying Tables/Readme.md

 ## COALESCE , NULL IF

-If you want to replace a certain feild with a value you can use `
+If you want to replace a certain feild with a value you can use `COALESCE` command. <br />